tfabris/BlueGigaEmpeg/README.md

 ###  Connection order special instructions:

-Do not connect the BlueGigaEmpeg module to the empeg Car until after completing the step in this document titled ["Modify empeg Car interior for I2S digital audio connection"](#i2s).
-Damage may occur if these instructions are not followed.
+The Arduino is located inside the enclosure of the BlueGigaEmpeg module, and you upload the code to it via the USB connector on the end of the BlueGigaEmpeg casing.
 Uploading code to the Arduino may be done with the BlueGigaEmpeg module disconnected from the empeg Car.
-No external power source is required in this case, the Arduino gets its power from the USB cable in this situation.
+No external power source is required in this case, the Arduino gets its power from the computer via the USB cable in this situation.
+When connecting the Arduino to the computer via the USB cable, no special connection order is needed.

+In some cases, you may also want to upload code to the Arduino with the BlueGigaEmpeg module still connected to the empeg Car.
+This is possible to do, however, special connection instructions are needed if you do this:

+- Do not connect the BlueGigaEmpeg module to the empeg Car until after completing the step in this document titled ["Modify empeg Car interior for I2S digital audio connection"](#i2s).

-You may also upload code to the Arduino with the BlueGigaEmpeg module connected to the empeg Car, as long as the I2S modification has been already completed.
-However, the computer might not "see" the USB connection to the Arduino if it receives power from empeg first.
-So before connecting the USB cable between the computer and the Arduino, make sure that the empeg is either not connected to the BlueGigaEmpeg module, it is not powered up, or it is in sleep mode.
+- The computer will not "see" the USB connection to the Arduino if it receives power from the empeg first.
+So before connecting the USB cable between the computer and the Arduino, make sure that the empeg is not powered up, or that it is in sleep mode.

 ###  Upload the sketch: